Dates and Times

 In Tableau Desktop, cube (multidimensional) data sources are supported only in Windows.

 For cube data sources, dates dimensions are usually organized into hierarchies that contain levels such as year, quarter, and month.
-In addition, some multidimensional data sources have time intelligence enabled, which makes it possible to look at data levels different ways, such as Months by Year, Months by Quarter, Weekends, etc. These levels are represented as attributes of the hierarchy.
-Hierarchies and attributes are defined when the cube is created and you cannot modify them in Tableau.
-For example, the Year dimension from an Oracle Essbase data source is shown below.
+In addition, some multidimensional data sources have time intelligence enabled, which makes it possible to look at data levels different ways, such as Months by Quarter, Weekends, and so on These levels are represented as attributes of the hierarchy.
+Hierarchies and attributes are defined when the cube is created and you can’t modify them in Tableau.
+For example, the Year dimension from an Oracle Essbase data source is shown here.

 When you place a multidimensional date on a shelf, the field is treated like any other dimension.
 For example, you can drill down, drill up, and so on.